 Aim for resistance training at least 2-4 times a week to get stronger, maintain muscle, and stay healthy.

 If resistance training is the foundation, protein is the fuel.
-As we get older, our bodies require more high-quality protein to repair and build muscle.
-Without enough, your body simply can't recover or grow, leading to increased muscle loss and slower recovery.
+As we age, we need more high-quality protein to repair and build muscle.
+Without enough, your body can't recover or grow, leading to increased muscle loss and slower recovery.

 Dr. Layne Norton, a leading expert in nutrition and fitness, says, "Protein is the only macronutrient that directly builds muscle.
 The more muscle you maintain as you age, the better your health outcomes will be."